Speaker Cable Gauge Calculator + Gauge Chart

 2. Recommended CCA Gauge

-If you plan on using copper-clad aluminum (CCA) wire instead of pure copper, the calculator also suggests a thicker CCA gauge (2 sizes larger in AWG number) to achieve similar performance.
+If you plan on using copper-clad aluminum (CCA) wire instead of pure copper, then the calculator will suggest a thicker CCA gauge.
+It is 2 sizes larger in AWG number to achieve similar performance as in copper wire.
+For example, 10 gauge in copper will be 8 gauge in CCA.

 3. Maximum Usable Length